mpbsd/arch/README.md

     # dd if=/dev/zero of=/dev/nvme0n1p1 bs=1M count=1024
     ```

-    This one is for paranoiac minds out there and could take quite a while
+    The following one could take a while to complete:
-    depending on your hardware.

     ```shell
     # dd if=/dev/urandom of=/dev/nvme0n1p2